 - Carefully research your policy: Pay close attention, because this is perhaps the biggest mistake people can make when buying car insurance.
 Many people sign the dotted line on their insurance policies without understanding how they are covered.
 Failing to understand your policy can make it much more difficult to receive compensation after an accident.

-The personal injury attorneys at Mike Love & Associates can offer free consultations on insurance policies before accidents occur.
+The personal injury attorneys at Mike Love & Associates, LLC can offer free consultations on insurance policies before accidents occur.
 We can help make sure you have the types of coverage necessary to protect your family if an accident occurs.